-Miniature Bearings Australia offers 122787 products in 2707 categories including ball bearings, roller bearings, thrust bearings, ceramic and ceramic hybrid bearings, stainless steel bearings, miniature bearings, linear bearings, shafting, oil seals and adhesives - see the full listing in the Online Catalogue.
+Miniature Bearings Australia offers 125327 products in 2297 categories including ball bearings, thrust bearings, ceramic and hybrid bearings, stainless steel bearings, miniature bearings, shafting, couplings, screws, socket cap, dental bearings, magnets, sprockets, timing belts and pulleys, corrosion resistant - see the full listing in the Online Catalogue.
 We have excellent Freight Rates within Australia and worldwide.
 We offer a choice of delivery with a signature required, or cheaper options with no signature required.
 The no signature required options are at the customer’s risk once the goods leave our store.

 Using the links throughout this site you will find extensive information including catalogues, technical data, and other product specific information.
 We sell our products worldwide through our online store and our overseas freight rates are competitive for fully traceable courier delivery.

 Miniature Bearings Australia is part of MBA Group offering a select range from the MBA Group catalogue.